chimera-js/vue-chimera/README.md

     sendUser() {

-      // Execute function on resources, sends the request and returns a Promise this.$chimera.sendUser.execute().then(res => {
+      // Execute function on endpoints, sends the request and returns a Promise this.$chimera.sendUser.execute().then(res => {

           // You can do other things after request success here.